0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/aggregator-proofs.md

 ### VADCOPs

-Although the current version of the proving system has this limitation in the backend (forcing execution traces of all state machines to have the same amount of rows), it is expected to be removed when a proving technique called _variable degree composite proofs_ (VADCOPs) is implemented.
+Although the current version of the proving system has this limitation in the backend (forcing execution traces of all state machines to have the same amount of rows), it is expected to be resolved with the implementation of a proving technique called _variable degree composite proofs_ (VADCOPs).

 VADCOPs are designed to partition large execution traces with many rows into smaller execution traces with fewer rows.